 RStudio requires an installation of R, but makes managing R code and output much easier.

-For Bayesian analyses, I often use OpenBUGS—a program for performing Gibbs sampling from a specified model.
-BUGS is an acronym for Bayesian inference Using Gibbs Sampling.
-A number of alternatives to OpenBUGS exist, notably including JAGS (Just Another Gibbs Sampler), Stan, and NIMBLE (which I like, but whose acronym is too long and arcane for me to bother repeating).
+For Bayesian analyses, I tend to use JAGS—a program for performing Gibbs sampling from a specified model.
+JAGS is an acronym for Just Another Gibbs Sampler.
+A number of alternatives to JAGS exist, notably including Stan, and NIMBLE (which I like, but whose acronym is too long and arcane for me to bother repeating).

 If you're a graduate student, you should be working right now!
 Perusal of the following links is not advised.